yiqiao-yin/Statistical-Machine-Learning/Story.md

 After looking at tons of stock returns data set, I got bored at conventional way of analyzing stock market.
 I invented this term "greed" so that I can turn this into a supervised model for myself to study.
 This is not publishable idea, but quite interesting to me.
 - Paper is [here](https://yiqiaoyin.files.wordpress.com/2016/05/empirical-study-on-greed.pdf).

-In 2016 I took a little diregression to study macro-economics.
+In 2016 I took a little digression to study macroeconomics.
 I did a project on contact rate in game theory.
 The paper was too hard, but the coding part is easy.
 I got stuck on dynamic model in macro material and it took me 3 months to figure this out.
 It leads to nowhere, but I am grateful to the professor who instructed me and him spending time with me on this project.
-- Trade Dyamics with Endogenous Contact Rate is [here](https://yiqiaoyin.files.wordpress.com/2016/10/trade-dynamics-with-endogenous-contact-rate.pdf).
+- Trade Dynamics with Endogenous Contact Rate is [here](https://yiqiaoyin.files.wordpress.com/2016/10/trade-dynamics-with-endogenous-contact-rate.pdf).

 After trading floor, I took a little bit of time and summarizing my experiences on the trading floor and they become the following series of papers:
 - [Buy Signal from Limit Theorem](https://yiqiaoyin.files.wordpress.com/2018/05/buy-signal-from-limit-theorem.pdf)